-NSERC’s Canada Research Chairs Program fund some of the world’s most accomplished and promising minds.
-Meet the Canada Research Chairs at Western Science
+The Canada Research Chairs Program fund some of the world’s most accomplished and promising minds.
+Meet the Canada Research Chairs at Western Science:

 Research Focus: Taking an interdisciplinary environmental science approach, Dr. Branfireun and his research group seek to understand the bidirectional nature of hydrological – ecological interactions at a range of scales.
 They direct their efforts toward ecosystems that are particularly sensitive to the impacts of natural and human-induced environmental change.

 Research Focus: Dr. Peter Brown studies small bodies of the solar system with particular emphasis on meteors, meteorites, meteoroids, and asteroids answering basic questions about the origin and evolution of small bodies in the solar system.

 Research Focus: Dr. Giovanni Fanchini's research encompasses the preparation of carbon-based and organic nanomaterials and their use for the fabrication of optical and electronic devices such as thin film transistors and solar cells.
 In pursuing this topic, Dr. Fanchini utilizes specific characterization and modeling activities that focus on the spectroscopic investigation of electronic devices during operation.

 Research Focus: Dr. Katsuichiro Goda is developing an integrated multi-hazard framework for enhancing disaster risk preparedness and management related to earthquakes.
 He and his research team will integrate a wide range of new, state-of-the-art hazard and risk models into a comprehensive methodology by considering uncertainty associated with predictions of hazards and risks.
 The resulting assessment tools will improve current practices related to preparing multi-hazard maps.
 They will also improve the ability of households, municipalities and insurers to bear financial risks.